July 16, 2019

 In Mississippi, a state with one of the highest maternal mortality rates in the country, Blue Cross & Blue Shield of Mississippi (BCBSMS) supports hospitals in improving health outcomes through the BCBSMS Maternity Quality Model.
 There are three main focuses: the 39 weeks Initiative, a partnership with network clinicians which reduces the number of medically unnecessary early term deliveries, lowering the risk of complications during birth; Baby Friendly, which enhances the mother/baby experience through training and education; and Maternal Safety Bundles, a partnership with Mississippi Perinatal Quality Collaborative (MSPQC) focusing on education and training for improving maternal care.

-In Tennessee, BlueCross BlueShield of Tennessee has helped establish an extensive network of telemedicine sites in rural communities–called the Solutions to Obstetrics in Rural Communities (STORC) –to improve access to specialty care for women with high-risk pregnancies.
-Rather than traveling to one of the state’s major cities for care, STORC sites are staffed with an ultrasound technician and an advanced practice nurse who can video conference with a specialist.
+In Tennessee, BlueCross BlueShield of Tennessee has helped establish an extensive network of telemedicine sites in rural communities–called the Solutions to Obstetrics in Rural Communities (STORC)–to improve access to specialty care for women with high-risk pregnancies.
+To avoid having a woman travel to one of the state’s major cities for care, STORC sites are staffed with an ultrasound technician and an advanced practice nurse who can video conference with a specialist.
 Currently, there are STORC sites in 13 rural Tennessee communities, many with no obstetrical specialists or women’s healthcare professionals at all.
 The program, which began in 2009 with 134 visits has now grown to 3,953 in 2018.
 More than 90 percent of women in the program have delivered healthy babies.

-To help address disparities in maternal and infant outcomes and mortality rates in Maryland, Virginia and Washington, D.C., CareFirst BlueCross BlueShield (CareFirst) is awarding nearly $3 million over the next two years to programs focused on this issue, one that CareFirst has already contributed more than $18 million to since 2007.
+CareFirst BlueCross BlueShield (CareFirst) is awarding $2 million over the next two years to programs seeking to improve birth outcomes, maternal health and lower infant mortality rates in Maryland, Virginia and Washington, D.C.
+CareFirst has already contributed more than $18 million to address these problems since 2007.
 The investments are paying off.
-From 2009 to 2016, Baltimore City, whose residents often have significant unmet maternal and child health needs, saw a 38 percent decrease in the black-white disparity in infant mortality rate.
+From 2009 to 2018, Baltimore City, whose residents often have significant unmet maternal and child health needs, saw a 38 percent decrease in the black-white disparity in infant mortality.

 And in Louisiana, Blue Cross and Blue Shield of Louisiana offers the maternity support program Healthy Blue Beginnings for mothers with high-risk pregnancies.
 The program identifies at-risk women and offers expectant mothers confidential nursing support specific to their individual needs.
 Expectant mothers are also encouraged to sign up for text4baby, which sends free health and safety tips via text message.
 Each message is tailored to the mother’s due date.